 The Clery Act (formally known as the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act) requires campuses to report crimes that occur on campus and publish school safety policies in an Annual Safety Report.

-The Campus Safety Project is led by grant staff, USM's Deputy Title IX Coordinator, and in partnership with a steering committee, made up of staff, faculty, students, and direct service providers from our community partners.
+The Campus Safety Project is led by grant staff, the Campus Safety Project Program Coordinator, and USM's Deputy Title IX Coordinator in partnership with a steering committee made up of staff, faculty, students, and direct service providers from our community partners.